Preventative septic maintenance guidance for Abbotsford homeowners and acreage properties Plan service

 Property details Long driveway or acreage-style access

-Planned service feels more real when the site acknowledges gates, longer driveways, yard access, and tank-location uncertainty as normal Abbotsford property details.
+When requesting planned service, gates, longer driveways, yard access, and tank-location uncertainty are normal Abbotsford property details worth sharing.

 Good note to include: Where the tank likely sits and anything that affects access.